ciolfis/timescape/README.md

 The source should be a plain ascii file containing the model's parameters and input values.

 The target consists in a binary object: a 'tsm' or TimeScapeModel, that can be manipulated through a set of dedicated methods.

-The Timescape distribution comes with a set of four sample datasets